TryGhost/docs/content/concepts/posts.md

 The writing experience in Ghost will be very familiar to most people who have spent time with web based authoring tools.
 It generally takes after the Medium-like experience which writers want.

 Writing simple content is a breeze - but there are tons of powerful shortcuts, too.
-You can write plaintext, activating formatting options using either the mouse or keyboard shortcutcs.
+You can write plaintext, activating formatting options using either the mouse or keyboard shortcuts.
 But you can also write in Markdown, if you prefer, and the editor will convert it as you type - rendering an instant preview.

 ![MobileDoc](../images/concepts/editor.png)